Tim-Waij/Pi2GAIA/README.md

 # GAiA (Gene Annotation informatics Analysis), a workflow for easier visualisation and analyses of PICRUSt2 Output.

-Downstream analyses pipeline for environmental (soil, water etc.) PICRUSt2 output data.
+Downstream analyses workflow for environmental (soil, water etc.) PICRUSt2 output data.

 Work in progress.